 Rapid antigen at-home test kits are readily available at your local pharmacies and through your insurance and provide results in minutes.
 All Harvard community members are encouraged to obtain antigen test kits and have them accessible in the event that you might need to test.
 Click here and scroll down for more information about rapid antigen testing.

 Members of the HMS Quad community who exhibit symptoms of COVID-19 or believe they were exposed are encouraged to confirm their COVID status using a rapid antigen test.
-Report your test results with Crimson Clear and follow guidance from HUHS on testing, exposure, and isolation.
+Follow guidance from HUHS on testing, exposure, and isolation.

 PCR testing through Color is no longer available through Harvard, as of Sept.
 16, 2022.
 Individuals will not be able to activate PCR test kits, and will receive an error message noting they are “ineligible” for testing at this time.
 To find PCR testing options in your vicinity, visit the Massachusetts Find a COVID-19 Test website.